-For USDH to become a successful stablecoin on Solana and beyond, its peg will need to remain immensely tight.
-This proposal will present an upcoming implementation of Hubble’s Peg Stability Module (PSM); What its purpose will be, and how it will work.
+For USDH to become a ubiquitous stablecoin on Solana and beyond, its peg will need to remain immensely resilient.
+This post will present an upcoming implementation of Hubble’s Peg Stability Module (PSM); what its purpose will be, and how it will work.

 Please see addendum regarding UST and USDC decision shift.

-When Hubble was launched, the USDH peg was planned to be maintained via arbitrage as part of the Redemption Mechanism.
+When Hubble was launched, the USDH peg was maintained via arbitrage as part of the Redemption Mechanism.
 This model would have made USDH redeemable for collateral assets on the protocol when its market price was below peg.
-However, we have opted to remove redemptions, and we are in the process of implementing the PSM, which will be a 1:1 minting/burning mechanism with UST.
+Moving forward, redemptions will be removed, and a PSM will soon be implemented, which will be a 1:1 minting/burning mechanism with UST.

 This will enable risk-free, zero-fee arbitrage between USDH and UST on Hubble that also builds a treasury for the protocol.
 The PSM will mean that USDH could potentially be backed by a large % of UST (DAI is backed by ~30% of USDC due to the Maker PSM).